-To celebrate the third edition of London Craft Week, Mayfair’s Beaumont Hotel has asked some of Britain’s finest perfumers to create bespoke scents for their Jimmy Beaumont Perfume Collection, which will be on display in the hotel's Art Deco lobby.
+To celebrate the third edition of London Craft Week, Mayfair’s Beaumont Hotel has asked some of Britain’s finest perfumers to create bespoke scents for their Jimmy Beaumont Perfume Collection, which will be on display in the hotel's Art Deco lobby in the exhibition Rebels and Rogues: Creating Bespoke Perfumes.
 Each perfumer has created olfactory delights inspired by a collection of Hollywood stars, literary glitterati, 1920s roués and colourful socialites.

 It is a little-known fact that Britain is home to one of the oldest independent family perfumers in the world.
 Floris, appointed Perfumer To The Queen founded in 1730, has designed a perfume inspired by 1930s speakeasy owner Texas Guinan.
 Penhaligon, who can boast the privilege of having been perfumer to Queen Victoria, also joins the exhibition with a perfume inspired by socialite and magazine editor Lady Loelia Lindsay.